farmera/sare_grant/spectral_indices.md

 2. Add all NIR values in each pixel to all the Red values.
 3. Calculate the ratio between the calculated difference (in the numerator) and the calculated sum (in the denominator).

-In order to calculate NDVI over a captured image, one must first create and manipulate two separate images (pixel grids) each containing light from a separate bands or wavelengths.
-Thus, the NIR band is contained in one layer while the red is held in another.
-Manipulating each pixel, of each layer, according to a mathematical expression, produces a third layer which is the NDVI image itself.
+To calculate NDVI over a captured image, one first creates and manipulates two separate images (pixel arrays) each containing light from a separate wavelength.
+The NIR band is contained in one layer while the red is held in another.
+Manipulating each pixel, of each layer, according to a mathematical expression, produces a third raster layer which is the NDVI image itself.
+All of this is accomplished using software designed to perform matrix arithmetic over large arrays.

 An NDVI index is simply a ratio of the difference and the sum of two narrow bands of light.
 A ratio is taken in order to *normalize* the values with the effect that this binds them between -1 and 1.
 Plant NDVI values can range from 0 to 1 but